 As you see, this will be a tough conversation.
 But don’t focus exclusively on the financial hardships.
 Explore the enormous advantages that a college education bestows.
 It is the gateway to your child’s dreams and aspirations, and probably the most important investment your family will ever make.
 But it is also one of the most expensive.
 The cost of this investment needs to be understood, managed, and embraced by all of you.

-Want to learn more about paying for college, financial aid, and scholarships?
-Jeff is one of the 10 experts you can work with in Grown and Flown’s subscription service, G&F Parents: College Admissions and Affordability.
+Want to learn more about how to pay for college, financial aid, and scholarships?
+Jeff is one of the 10 experts you can work with in Grown and Flown’s premium service, G&F Parents: College Admissions and Affordability.
 We provide a personalized service where experts, including Jeff, answer your family’s admissions and financial aid questions.
-Learn more about our premium service here.

 Jeff Levy, CEP, is an educational consultant based in Santa Monica, California.
 He works with students locally, regionally, and internationally on their college search and application process, and with parents on college affordability and financial aid.
 He can be reached through his website at www.personalcollegeadmissions.com.